WHAT’S THE BEST CAT FOOD?

 - Grains such as wheat, white rice.
 They are high in carbs and wheat has gluten.

 - Rye.
-It is very harsh to digest and pets don’t like it.
+It is very harsh to digest, it has gluten, and pets don’t like it.

 - When 3 of first 5 ingredients are grains